WillGeis/minecraftServerPublicFiles/README.md

 ![{5B191384-1FB5-4B5C-A1A8-124DA0BF5941}](https://github.com/user-attachments/assets/fdd2f73d-29e6-447a-9a49-b59aafd31df1)

-Ensure that your minecraft version is 1.20.1 and loader version is 0.16.14, do not mess with any other settings.
+Ensure that your minecraft version is `1.20.1` and loader version is `0.16.14` (or newer as long as minecraft version is `1.20.1`), do not mess with any other settings.

 Hit install, you should see a successful message, go ahead and open the minecraft launcher BUT DO NOT CLICK PLAY UNTIL ADVISED.
 Make sure this is the version listed: